Line Producers

 How do Nordic co-production treaties benefit my project?

 Iceland has strong co-production relationships with Denmark, Norway, Sweden, Finland, Germany, and Canada through bilateral treaties and the Nordic Film & TV Fund.
-Our line producers structure co-productions to access combined incentives across Nordic territories.
+Our line producers structure co-productions to access combined incentives across Nordic areas.

 Need a Line Producer?

-Tell us about your production and we'll recommend experienced line producers for your project.
+Tell us about your production and we'll recommend skilled line producers for your project.